MetaMask/metamask-extension/docs/add-to-firefox.md

 If you have problems debugging, try connecting to the IRC channel `#webextensions` on `irc.mozilla.org`.

-For longer questions, use the StackOverfow tag `firefox-addons`.
+For longer questions, use the StackOverflow tag `firefox-addons`.